Ganners/scraper/README.md

 Sainsburys.definition
 ---------------------

-The `sainsburys.definition` or `sainsburys-cache.definition` file does just this, it is was copied from the actual source (and tidied) so anything I wanted to extract I just put into a variable name.
+The `sainsburys.definition` file does just this, it is was copied from the actual source (and tidied) so anything I wanted to extract I just put into a variable name.
 This is something anyone could do, you wouldn't need to be technically minded at all.

 This gets functionally lexed, and then goes through a very simple parser which will apply the lexicons to work out what should happen at certain variables.